-- 2.9.
-This paper will be supplemented by a presentation at the Employment and Skills Committee meeting on the final version of the content of the plan, including the 'plan on a page', ahead of the final design.
-The Committee is asked to consider the following questions: - Which of the actions do you consider priorities? - What, if anything, would you add to the Action Plan? - To review and comment on the plan's 'next steps'. - 2.10.
-Pending endorsement from the Employment and Skills Committee, the Digital Skills Plan's next steps are: - Presentation to the Business, Economics, Innovation Committee. - Recommend the plan to the Combined Authority and LEP Boards for endorsement. - Publication and launch in September. - 2.11.
-The Digital Skills plan will provide direction and set priorities for action in current delivery activity for digital for all West Yorkshire partners, including through the Combined Authority's activity.
-Adult's skills programmes such as Skills Connect digital bootcamps, as well as Adult Education Budget flexible provision and take up of the digital entitlement will deliver many of the outcomes required to achieve the ambitions in the plan. - 2.12.
-The Digital Skills plan also sets a clear direction of action for investment through the employment and skills pipeline of interventions.
-Through the mapping activities of the plan there is a clear evidence base for action and designing the right interventions with our partners to ensure that everyone in West Yorkshire is digitally included. - 2.13.
-A dashboard of digital skills activity will be developed and presented to the Committee at its next meeting to demonstrate our delivery in this area, and any future commissioned activity as a result of the recommendations in the digital skills plan.
+- 2.9 The Committee is asked to consider the following questions: - Which of the actions do you consider priorities? - What, if anything, would you add to the Action Plan? - To review and comment on the plan's 'next steps'. - 2.10 Pending endorsement from the Employment and Skills Committee and the Business, Innovation and Economy Committee, the Digital Skills Plan's next steps are to refine further before taking the plan to the Combined Authority and LEP Boards for endorsement. - 2.11 The Digital Skills plan will provide direction and set priorities for action in current delivery activity for digital for all West Yorkshire partners, including through the Combined Authority's activity.
+Adult's skills programmes such as Skills Connect digital bootcamps, as well as Adult Education Budget flexible provision and take up of the digital entitlement will deliver many of the outcomes required to achieve the ambitions in the plan. - 2.12 The Digital Skills plan also sets a clear direction of action for investment through the employment and skills pipeline of interventions.
+Through the mapping activities of the plan there is a clear evidence base for action and designing the right interventions with our partners to ensure that everyone in West Yorkshire is digitally included. - 2.13 A dashboard of digital skills activity will be developed and presented to the Committee at its next meeting to demonstrate our delivery in this area, and any future commissioned activity as a result of the recommendations in the digital skills plan.